-Editor’s note: Samantha Fish will perform at the Oct.
-1-2 Battle, Axe & Tracks festival in San Rafael Park in Reno.
+Editor’s note: Samantha Fish will perform at 7 p.m.
+Sunday, Oct.
+2 at the Battle, Axe & Tracks festival in San Rafael Park in downtown Reno.

 Samantha Fish readily admits she was caught off guard when the pandemic hit in March 2020 and she had to cut short a European tour and return to her home in New Orleans.
 The shock was shared by many of her musician peers, and Fish never imagined the COVID crisis would be more than a minor speed bump interrupting her busy 2020 touring schedule.